Unsere Lebensmittel verlieren Nährstoffe

 The Brix value: The simplest quality characteristic

-A high Brix value means that the plant sap contains many dissolved substances — sugars, but also minerals, amino acids, proteins, and vitamins.
-The American agronomist Dr. Carey Reams recognized as early as the mid-20th century: Plants with a high Brix value are healthier, more resistant to diseases and pests, taste better, and nourish people more comprehensively.
+A high Brix value means that the plant sap contains many dissolved substances — sugar, but also minerals, amino acids, proteins, and vitamins.
+The American agronomist Dr. Carey Reams recognized as early as the mid-20th century that plants with a high Brix value are healthier, more resistant to diseases and pests, taste better, and nourish humans more comprehensively.

 How is it measured?
 With a refractometer — a handy device on which a few drops of plant sap are placed.
-The device measures the light refraction of the sap and displays the Brix value in seconds.
+The device measures the refraction of light of the sap and displays the Brix value in seconds.

 What are good values?